 After having the scrolls examined to establish their authenticity, Ralph Lablon, agreed to purchase 1564 Torah scrolls for $30,000.
 The Torah scrolls arrived at Westminster, in London in 1964.
 Thereafter for the next few years the scrolls were examined by scribes to determine those which were kosher and could be repaired or restored and those which were in such a poor condition that they could only be used as part of a memorial.

-Subsequently a charitable trust was established called the Memorial Scrolls Trust (“MST”) which was given the task of distributing the Torahs throughout the world to be memorials everywhere to the Jewish tragedy.
+Subsequently a charitable trust was established called the Memorial Scrolls Trust which was given the task of distributing the Torahs (on a long term loan basis) throughout the world to be a worldwide memorial to the Jewish Holocaust tragedy.
 Their goal is to link 1000 Torah Scroll holders to the MST and to each other, ensuring their Torah scrolls remain identified, their location known, and visitors to their site learn about this special legacy.
-To date they have 472 reciprocal links, two of which are in Arizona, Congregation Or Chadash in Tucson and Hillel Jewish Center at ASU.
-They have an office in Sherman Oaks, Ca. P. O. 55110.
-Tel #818-207-7291 firstname.lastname@example.org